weaviate/weaviate-io/developers/weaviate/current/core-knowledge/clients.md

 Weaviate examples in the documentation are always shown in a handy accordion menu.

-The following example show you how you can get the Weaviate schema using different clients.
+The following example shows you how to get the Weaviate schema using different clients.

 {% include code/1.x/schema.dump.html %}